liesnikov/extensible-elaborator/paper/main.md

 ## Summary of the issues ## {#sec:summary-of-the-issues}

 The examples above show that when building a dependently typed language the core might be perfectly elegant and simple, but the features that appear on top of it complicate the design.

-One can also observe that while the code in existing implementations might rely on constraints, the design at large does not put them at the centre of the picture and instead views them primarily as a gadget.
+While the code in existing implementations often relies on constraints, the design at large does not put them at the centre of the picture and instead views them primarily as a gadget.
-Agda's constraint solver[^agda-constraint-solver-source] relies on the type-checker to call it at the point where it is needed and has to be carefully engineered to work with the rest of the codebase.
+For example, Agda's constraint solver[^agda-constraint-solver-source] relies on the type-checker to call it at the point where it is needed and has to be carefully engineered to work with the rest of the codebase.

 # A blueprint for extensible elaborators ## {#sec:what-is-our-design-bringing-into-the-picture}